c4arl0s/RysGitTutorial/README.md

 # 	* [Get Ready]()

 # 2. [The basics]()

+- This module explores the fundamental Git workflow: creating a repository, staging and committing snapshots, configuring options, and viewing the state of a repository.

 # 	* [Create the example Site]()
 # 	* [Initialize the Git Repository]()
 # 	* [View the repository status]()